Table of Contents

 - A holiday present

 What this trend shows us is a major shift in motivations for jewelry purchases.
-Right now, it’s not only solely focused on relationship milestones, but it is also evidence of stronger female economic independent.
+Right now, it’s not only solely focused on relationship milestones, but it is also evidence of stronger female economic independence.
 Such a trend could be attributed to other factors like late marriages and the reverberating theme of self-love and women empowerment.

 What other jewelry retail trends have you observed?
 Let us know in the comment section below!